TakyonDeathYon/Machine-Learning-Library/README.md

 This changes the value at the specified index to the value passed.

+## Printing tensors

 ### `print_tensor(struct Tensor *tensor)`

 This takes in a Tensor and prints it in a human readable format.

+### `summarise_tensor(struct Tensor *tensor)`

+Prints out a summary of helpful data about the given tensor.
+This includes the max and min values, the dimension, the strides, the shape and the size.

+## Element wise operations

 ### `check_tensor_match(struct Tensor *tensor_a, struct Tensor *tensor_b)`